Eine Hand greift in eine hölzerne Schachtel mit Mikado-Stäbchen in verschiedenen Farben auf grauem Stoffuntergrund.

 The popularity of Mikado worldwide

 Mikado has established itself as a globally popular game over the centuries.
-Here are some reasons for its continued popularity:
+Here are some reasons for its enduring popularity:

 • Easy to learn: Anyone can quickly understand the basic rules.

-• Universally applicable: It can be played regardless of language or culture.
+• Universally applicable: It is playable regardless of language or culture.

 • Competition and fun: Mikado offers a healthy mix of excitement and strategic thinking.

-Thanks to these qualities, Mikado has found a permanent place not only in private households, but also in schools and at public events.
+These qualities have led to Mikado becoming firmly established not only in private homes, but also in schools and at public events.
 There are even tournaments worldwide where players can test their skills and compete in their dexterity.

 Playing Mikado requires skill and patience.
 Here's a simple guide on how to prepare and play the game: